LLM API service and gpt.ntnu.no

 export ANTHROPIC_AUTH_TOKEN="ollama"

-Create config file in the home directory claude_code_config.json with this lines:
+Create config file settings.json in the newly created .claude directory in the home directory .claude/settings.json with these lines:

 {